Semidefinite representation for convex hulls of real algebraic curves: Notations and preliminaries

+The notion of stability for a quadratic module is basic for this paper.
+It will be recalled in \ref{stablrappl}. \end{lab}

-Let $R$ be a real closed field, and let $V$ be an affine $R$-variety.
-Given a \sa\ subset $K$ of $V(R)$, we denote the associated constructible subset of $\Sper R[V]$ by $\wt K$, as usual.
+\begin{lab} Let $R$ be a real closed field, and let $V$ be an affine $R$-variety.
+Given a \sa\ set $K\subset V(R)$, we denote the associated constructible subset of $\Sper R[V]$ by $\wt K$, see \cite{bcr} 7.2.
+Given any finite system of inequalities that describes $K$, the set $\wt K$ is the subset of $\Sper R[V]$ that is described by the same system.
 The saturated preordering associated with $K$ is denoted $\scrP(K)$, that is,